samuel-walters/docker/README.md

 * Volume: A Kubernetes volume is a directory that contains data accessible to containers in a given Pod in the orchestration and scheduling platform.

 * Persistent volume: A persistent volume is a volume plug-in that has a lifecycle independent of any individual pod that uses the persistent volume.
 For example, with regard to MongoDB, this storage must not be affected by whatever happens to the MongoDB Pod.
 If the MongoDB Pod is deleted, the storage will persist — if the MongoDB Pod is moved to another node, the storage will persist.
+(Persistent volume exists so storage can survive the shutdown of one or more containers.)

+* A PersistentVolumeClaim (PVC) is a request for storage by a user.
+It is similar to a Pod.
+Pods consume node resources and PVCs consume PV resources.
+Pods can request specific levels of resources (CPU and Memory).
+Claims can request specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany or ReadWriteMany).

 * ContainerPort: The ContainerPort defines the port on which the app can be reached.